-The graduation rates of underrepresented students in North Dakota were lower than the graduation rates of White students across all types of institutions.
-However, data available on MHEC's Interactive Dashboard show that the graduation rates for Black, Hispanic, multiracial, and White students attending public two-year colleges in North Dakota meet or surpass the Midwest and national benchmarks.
+The graduation rates of underrepresented students in South Dakota were lower than the graduation rates of White students across all types of institutions.
+However, data available on MHEC's Interactive Dashboard show that the graduation rates at public two-year colleges in South Dakota for American Indian, Asian, Black, Hispanic, multiracial, and White students are higher than the Midwest and national benchmarks.
+Additionally, the graduation rates for White and underrepresented minority students at public two-year colleges in South Dakota are the highest in the nation.

-\Estimates for some racial and ethnic groups are unavailable due to small cohort sizes.
+\ Estimates for racial and ethnic group are unavailable due to small cohort sizes.